eduvpn/documentation/MULTI_PROFILE.md

 | office    | 1             | Office         |
 | admin     | 2             | Administrators |

+You may also need to take a look at the [SELinux](SELINUX.md) instructions.

 # Configuration

 The configuration file `/etc/vpn-server-api/default/config.php` needs to be